Descolada/Aris/README.md

 ## Snap command arguments
 ### Install
-`snap install package`, `snap i package` installs the specified package from the specified source, see examples further down.
+`snap install package` installs the specified package from the specified source, see examples further down.
+Command aliases: `i`
 `snap install Author/Name` will install either from the index, or the corresponding GitHub repo.
 `snap i package@version` installs the specified version.
 If the package is already installed then it's forcibly uninstalled and then reinstalled with the specific version.
 Use @latest to install the latest version.
 ### Remove
-`snap remove package`, `snap uninstall package` removes the package.
+`snap remove package` removes the package.
 Specify either the full package name, or only the name without the author.
+Command aliases: `uninstall`, `r`, `rm`
 ### Update
 `snap update package` updates to the latest allowed version specified in the package.json file.
 If the version is a hash then update to the latest version with `snap install package@latest`
 ### List